Latest!

 Here are few tips and things to consider before applying:

-1. The Experience Week was designed for Y12 students from local schools with a genuine interest in understanding what it’s like to study Physics and/or Mathematics at University level.
+1. The Experience Week was designed for Y12 students from local schools with a genuine interest in understanding what it’s like to study Physics, Mathematics or Chemistry at University level.

 3. Make sure to provide us with an email address you check on a regular basis, as this is the only way we’ll have to get in touch with you.